 Peninsula Valdés is a protected nature reserve where animals such as sea lions, birds, penguins, orcas and whales return every year to mate.
 Between September and December, it’s the place for spotting humpback whales along the coast.
 Hop on a boat at the village of Puerto Pirámides and observe these amazing animals.
 Skippers are well trained and bother the animals as little as possible.
 Something very important to me.
 An up-close encounter with these beautiful creatures is definitely a moment to remember!

 Read more about Puerto Madryn in the following article.
-This city in Argentina is the gateway to numerous sea life experiences such as whale watching, snorkling with sealions and penguin encounters.
+This city in Argentina is the gateway to some of the most impressive sea life experiences, such as whale watching, snorkling with sealions and penguin encounters.

 3. Ushuaia and a Beagle Channel boat tour

 Ushuaia is the southernmost city in the world.
 It is the place where many boats leave for Antarctica.
 The city is wedged between the Beagle Channel, numerous glaciers and snow-capped peaks.
 On a Beagle Channel boat tour, you will pass sea lions and seabirds on the big rocks.
 On the island of Martillo, you will encounter large penguin colonies.
 It’s an unforgettable experience!
 If you’re lucky, you’ll even see a couple of king penguins.
 The National Park Tierra del Fuego is perfect for going on a hike.
 It also offers breathtaking views of the Beagle Channel.

 4. Perito Moreno glacier, one of the incredible things to do in Argentina